 - Securing Old Credit card plates and Machines;

 - The Parts and Accessories Return, Vehicle Return, and Rent Assistance Demand Letters;

 - The Transfer and/or cancellation of various: Telephone Numbers; Post Office Boxes;

 - The insurance arrangements: life, garage keeper’s tail, real and personal property, health, etc.

 The Dealer’s Responsibilities

-Decide on the employees that are required to stay in order to complete the closing of the store.
+- Decide on the employees that are required to stay to complete the closing of the store.

-DETERMINE THE FACTORY’S OBLIGATIONS WITH RESPECT TO ITS RIGHTS TO LEASE AND PURCHASE.
+DETERMINE THE FACTORY’S OBLIGATIONS concerning ITS RIGHTS TO LEASE AND PURCHASE.
 BE SURE TO MAKE CLAIMS AND REQUESTS FOR ASSISTANCE WITHIN THE TIME PERIOD SPECIFIED IN THE SALES AND SERVICE AGREEMENT.